-Cadiz - one of Europe's most ancient cities - hugs Andalusia’s sunlit Atlantic coast and is characterised by palm trees, lookout towers and weathered old buildings.
-Now into its fourth millennium, Cádiz's fascinating Old Town district is home to huge stone walls from the 1500s and the beautifully crafted 18th century Cádiz Cathedral.
+Cadiz, one of Europe's most ancient cities, hugs Andalusia’s sunlit Atlantic coast and is characterised by palm trees, lookout towers and weathered old buildings.
+Now into its fourth millennium, Cádiz's fascinating Old Town district features huge stone walls from the 1500s and is home to a wealth of historic highlights, including the beautifully crafted 18th century Cádiz Cathedral.

 Cádiz is also the gateway to the stunning city of Seville, with its maze of courtyards, atmosphere old quarters and ornate churches and cathedrals.

-Jerez is also well known for the Andalusian School of Equestrian Art.
-The institution is devoted to conserving the ancestral abilities of the Andalusian horse and maintaining the classical traditions of Spanish baroque horsemanship.
+As well as sherry, Jerez is famous for being the home of the revered Andalusian School of Equestrian Art.
+This iconic institution is devoted to conserving the ancestral abilities of the Andalusian horse and maintaining the classical traditions of Spanish baroque horsemanship.

-The myths about the origins of tapas are about as many as the flavourings of this bite-sized Spanish morsel.
-However, many believe it originated in Cádiz after a visit from Alfonso XIII.
-So popular is this style of eating that, today, on most Spanish menus, everything is available in a tapas-sized portion.
+The myths about the origins of tapas are as varied and plentiful as the flavourings of this bite-sized Spanish morsel.
+However, many believe this staple of Spanish cuisine originated in Cádiz after a visit from Alfonso XIII.
+So popular is this style of eating that, today, on most menus, everything is available in a tapas-sized portion.